-Mortalities may occasionally occur incidental to marine mammal research activities authorized under Marine Mammal Protection Act (MMPA) permits issued to a variety of government, academic, and other research organizations.
-Between 2008 and 2012, there was a single mortality resulting from research on this stock of northern fur seals in 2009, an average of 0.2 mortalities per year (T. Adams, Permits, Conservation, and Education Division, Office of Protected Resources, NMFS, 1315 East-West Highway, Silver Spring, MD 20910).
-The only fisheries research mortality of a northern fur seal for the 2008-2012 period occurred in 2009 during a groundfish bottom trawl research survey, resulting in an average of 0.2 mortalities per year.
-The total combined mortalities of northern fur seals from marine mammal (0.2) and fisheries (0.2) research activities is 0.4 per year for the 2008-2012 period.
+Mortality and serious injury may occasionally occur incidental to marine mammal research activities authorized under MMPA permits issued to a variety of government, academic, and other research organizations.
+Between 2008 and 2012, there was a single mortality resulting from research on the Eastern Pacific stock of northern fur seals in 2009, for an average annual mortality and serious injury rate of 0.2 northern fur seals (Division of Permits and Conservation, Office of Protected Resources, NMFS, 1315 East-West Highway, Silver Spring, MD 20910).
+Mortality and serious injury of northern fur seals also occurred during a research groundfish bottom trawl survey in Alaska waters in 2009 (Helker et al. 2015) and a research trawl survey in California waters in 2009 (Carretta et al. 2015), resulting in an average annual mortality and serious injury rate of 0.4 northern fur seals in 2008-2012.
+The total combined mortality and serious injury of northern fur seals from marine mammal (0.2) and fisheries (0.4) research activities is 0.6 per year in 2008-2012.